 When should I call 911?

 Only call 911 in emergency situations.
-An emergency is any situation that requires immediate assistance from law enforcment, the fire department or an ambulance.
+An emergency is any situation that requires immediate assistance from law enforcement, the fire department, or an ambulance.
 If you dial 911 by mistake, do not hang up.
 Tell the communication officer that it was a mistake so they are aware there is no emergency.

 Can I text 911?

 Yes.
 Click here to see a short tutorial on Text to 911.

 What should I do if I’m calling 911 from a cell phone?

 Immediately give the communication officer your name, location, and the emergency.
 Cell phones, unlike landlines, cannot be traced to addresses.
 It is vital that communication officers know where you are so they can send help immediately.

 ICE (In Case of Emergency) has become an international program that began in England around 2005.
 It encourages people to program emergency contacts into their cell phone address book under the name ICE.
 Multiple emergency contacts can be listed as ICE1, ICE2, etc. The program is intended to aid emergency responders in quickly contacting next of kin in order to obtain important medical information if you are unable to communicate with them.

 What should I do when an emergency vehicle is approaching displaying emergency lights and sirens?